rolocyenom/Pinnaclerobbery/README.md

 ----------------------------------------------------------------------

 This script has no longer requires essentialmode.
-This has been made compatible for DRP Core by Sevres986/Inferno.

 The script hasn't been tested.
-There might be some bugs ( This is unlikely ).
+There might be some bugs.

 Script requires pNotify and Mythic Notify along with DRP Core.